 Choose colours, fonts, and styles that are different from your competitors.
 Most fitness-related businesses opt for blue, green, or red in their colour theme.

 So be unique and unexpected… a boxing gym with pink branding would definitely get noticed!
 A women’s studio that chose navy and brown would go against the cliche.
 As would a yoga studio with neon colours and graffiti lettering…

 #2 – Stand For Something Different

 Another way to distinguish your business is to stand for something different.
 Your values or beliefs may be what differentiates you from the crowd.
 In an industry that’s rife with fitness myths and misinformation, what you stand for can demonstrate your credibility.

 “Every day we stand up to the $64 billion-a-year weight loss industry.
 Countless companies attempt to sell women their products and services by encouraging them to be less instead of more.
 These companies make a profit from telling us there’s something wrong with us, and then sell us pills, powders, gadgets, and creams to “fix” it all… You are not broken, and you don’t need fixing.”

 This great example is from Girls Gone Strong, who take a body-positive stance on women’s fitness.
-In sharp contrast to much of the fitness industry, they stand for different values.
-And it’s what they stand for that really sets them apart in a crowded market.
+In sharp contrast to much of the fitness market, they stand for different values.
+And it’s what they stand for that really sets them apart in a crowded industry.